 Jurisdiction Policy name Date of introduction Scope Parameters covered and target values China Data centre MEPS.
 NB Also functions as an energy label 2022 Newly built, renovated and expanded data centres, individual or modular units of data centre buildings with independent power distribution, air cooling, and electric air-conditioning.
-PUE with three grades: • Grade 1: ≤ 1.2 • Grade 2: ≤ 1.3 • Grade 3: ≤ 1.5 (minimum) France ELAN Decree n° 2019-771 relating to obligations for actions to reduce final energy consumption in buildings for tertiary use 2019 (first target date 2030) Tertiary buildings with a floor area > 1000m2 (including small IT rooms in those buildings) Energy intensity reduction of 40% expressed as kWh/m2.
+PUE with three grades: Grade 1: ≤ 1.2 Grade 2: ≤ 1.3 Grade 3: ≤ 1.5 (minimum) France ELAN Decree n° 2019-771 relating to obligations for actions to reduce final energy consumption in buildings for tertiary use 2019 (first target date 2030) Tertiary buildings with a floor area > 1000m 2 (including small IT rooms in those buildings) Energy intensity reduction of 40% expressed as kWh/m 2 .
 Data centres can choose to meet a target PUE instead - value dependent on data centre size.
 Germany Energy Efficiency Law 2023 Data centres with IT load ≥300kW PUE.
-Data centres existing before 1 July 2026 need to reach: ■ ≤ 1.5 by 1 Jul 2027 ■ ≤ 1.3 by 1 Jul 2030 New data centres (from 1 July 2026 on) need to achieve PUE ≤ 1.2 and reuse at least 10% of energy.
+Data centres existing before 1 July 2026 need to reach: ≤ 1.5 by 1 Jul 2027 ≤ 1.3 by 1 Jul 2030 New data centres (from 1 July 2026 on) need to achieve PUE ≤ 1.2 and reuse at least 10% of energy.
 Japan Energy Conservation Act 2022 Server rooms with an area of 300m 2 or greater Target (benchmark) PUE of 1.4

-Jurisdiction Policy name Date of Scope Parameters covered and

-introduction target values

-Netherlands Energy Saving 2019 Commercial data Adoption of energy saving

-Obligation and centre business measures with a payback

-Energy Saving locations which period of five years or less.

-Notification consume more There are three data

-Obligation than 50,000 kWh centre-specific and six

-of electricity or server room-specific

-25,000 m 3 of measures.

-natural gas Businesses are also

-(equivalent) per required to report which of

-year. the measures they have

-adopted every four years.
+Jurisdiction Policy name Date of introduction Scope Parameters covered and target values Netherlands Energy Saving Obligation and Energy Saving Notification Obligation 2019 Commercial data centre business locations which consume more than 50,000 kWh of electricity or 25,000 m 3 of natural gas (equivalent) per year.
+Adoption of energy saving measures with a payback period of five years or less.
+There are three data centre-specific and six server room-specific measures.
+Businesses are also required to report which of the measures they have adopted every four years.